tocco/tocco-docs/framework/architecture/hibernate/session-lifecycle.rst

 the first time (typically through the :java:ref:`ContextService<ch.tocco.nice2.persist.hibernate.legacy.ContextService>`).
 Unless the user manually creates additional contexts, all the persistence calls are handled by the implicit context.
 It is stored in a :java:extdoc:`ThreadLocal<java.lang.ThreadLocal>` variable in the :java:ref:`ContextManagerAdapter<ch.tocco.nice2.persist.hibernate.legacy.ContextManagerAdapter>`.
-The implicit context is automatically closed in the ``threadDidDiscardService()`` method, which is called by hivemind at the end of the thread.
+The implicit context is automatically closed when the underlying session will be closed by the :java:ref:`SessionFactoryManager<ch.tocco.nice2.persist.hibernate.session.SessionFactoryManager>`.

 Sometimes it is necessary to create an isolated context for specific work.
 New contexts can be created by the :java:ref:`ContextManager<ch.tocco.nice2.persist.ContextManager>`.
 Unlike the implicit context, all additional contexts